Chinguetti Nomad Scores & Quality of Life - π²π· Mauritania

 15 |

-Opening a local bank account as a foreigner is extremely difficult, requiring extensive documentation and physical presence in the capital, Nouakchott. |
+Opening a bank account as a foreigner is very difficult, requiring extensive documentation and local ties; options in Chinguetti are extremely limited. |

 |